-A. For replacement parts for your kiln (relays, elements, etc.), contact the kiln manufacturer.
-For any issues with your controller contact us at Bartlett Instrument Co. for a solution.
+A. For replacement parts for your kiln (relays, elements, etc.), contact L&L Kilns Mfg. (hotkilns.com/parts) or your local distributer.

 Appendix F: Zone Control

 Your kiln must have multiple thermocouples and be wired for multiple zones to take advantage of these features.